armindaestrada/REU-2021/_build/html/_sources/options/dockers_installations.rst.txt

 Set up the repository
 ----------------------

-Update the apt package index and install packages to allow apt to use a repository over HTTPS:
+Update the apt package index and install packages to allow apt to use a repository over HTTPS.
 ::
     sudo apt-get update
     sudo apt-get install \